 Household Hazardous Wastes

-This program has potential to protect drinking water, our wastewater treatment plant, and our community.
-The following items may be disposed of: oil-based paints, household solvents, motor oil, car batteries, bug and weed killers, etc. For questions on other items please call 983-7460.
+This program has the potential to protect drinking water, our wastewater treatment plant, and our community.
+The following items may be disposed of oil-based paints, household solvents, motor oil, car batteries, bug and weed killers, etc. For questions on other items please call 983-7460.

 Grass clippings, leaves, hedge clippings, brush, straw, non-treated wood and limbs - almost anything that can be composted.
 All of these items can be brought to the landfill free of charge.